pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 - I have no idea what you are talking about.

 # phrases for forgotten words
+- I don't remember how to say it in English!
+- What is it called?
+I don't remember!
+- I'm blanking on the word!
+- I'm sorry I just blanked on the word.
 - Oh, I can't remember the word in English!
+- I don't know what it's called.
 - I don't remember the word!
+Ah!!!
+- I don't remember the phrase!
 Ah!!!
 - Oh, it's on the tip of my tongue!
 - I have forgotten the word I want to use!
 - I lost the word!